D-Robotics/Robotics-Dream-Keeper-Challenge/projects/MuhirwaRichard-Project-TriCamNavBot.md

 live camera feeds, an obstacle-sector HUD, map view with click-to-set-goal, and a hardware-independent E-stop.

-Stage 3 delivers the full mission end to end: **map → save → navigate to goal → survive a kidnap → arrive.**
+Stage 3 delivers the full mission end to end: **map → save → navigate to goal → arrive.**

 ---